Azure/alz-monitor/docs/wiki/Introduction-to-deploying-ALZ-Monitor.md

 - To deploy with GitHub Actions, please proceed with [Deploy with GitHub Actions](./Deploy-with-GitHub-Actions)
 - To deploy with Azure CLI, please proceed with [Deploy with Azure CLI](./Deploy-with-Azure-CLI)
 - To deploy with Azure PowerShell, please proceed with [Deploy with Azure PowerShell](./Deploy-with-Azure-PowerShell)
-- To deploy an individual Policy Initiative, please proceed with [Deploy individual Policy Initiatives](./Deploy-individual-Policy-Initiatives)
+-  To deploy Service Health or another Policy Initiative (individually), please proceed with [Deploy individual Policy Initiatives](./Deploy-individual-Policy-Initiatives)